Related Courses

 3 credits

-This seminar will survey a range of legal issues presented by sports in America.
-There are no pre-requisites.
-However, students should be prepared to learn and apply basic principles of antitrust law and labor law.
-Intellectual property law, constitutional law, administrative law, anti-discrimination law, contract law and tort law also will be applied.
-Topics will include the legal, contractual, and economic relationship between professional sports franchises and the sports and entertainment venues in which they play, and the ownership of athlete identity and its utilization by athletes, teams, sponsors, and equipment manufacturers.
-The course also will treat the regulation of agent representation of athletes, the regulation of sports franchises and sports leagues.
-Grades will be based on client-directed writing and on oral class participation, including an advocacy presentation.
+This seminar surveys legal issues affecting the business of sports in America.
+Although there are no pre-requisites, students should be prepared to understand basic substantive principles of antitrust, labor, intellectual property, agency, tort and contract law and how they have influenced the: (i) evolution of professional sports franchises and leagues; (ii) relationship between players and owners; and (iii) value of the product they produce and exhibit across various distribution platforms.
+Particular emphasis will be placed on how to translate substantive law into the practical advice sports clients require on a regular basis, including issues involving the interaction among leagues, franchises and athletes, and distinctions between assets owned and controlled by athletes, as opposed to those owned and exploited by leagues and owners.
+Assets controlled by game rightsholders, sponsors, venues and other licensees and vendors also will be analyzed, as will the ways unauthorized third parties try to capitalize on them.
+Grades will be based on oral class participation, written case and contract interpretation exercises and written advocacy.
 There is no examination.
 UPPER-CLASS WRITING REQUIREMENT: This class may not be used to satisfy the requirement.
-OFFERING PATTERN: This class not offered every year.
+OFFERING PATTERN: This class may not be offered every year.
 Students are advised to take this into account when planning their long-term schedule. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the seminar.
 Students who wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 3 credits